Underdog promo code CBSSPORTS2: New play $5, get $75 offer for NFL Wild Card Weekend, more

 Underdog Fantasy offers a $75 promotion for new users with the Underdog bonus code CBSSPORTS2

 The NFL playoffs continue with three Wild Card Weekend games on Sunday and one on 'Monday Night Football', making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-Among the many intriguing matchups is Brock Purdy and the San Francisco 49ers against Jalen Hurts and the Philadelphia Eagles, which can be played on the best DFS apps.
+Among the many intriguing matchups is Drake Maye and the New England Patriots hosting Justin Herbert and the Los Angeles Chargers on Sunday night, which can be played on the best DFS apps.
 Also on the docket are 10 NBA games, college hoops action and more.
 The Underdog promo code varies by location, but includes a potential Play $5, get $75 in bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 How to claim the Underdog promo code on Sunday, January 11